10 of the Best Things to Do in Chicago in the Summertime

 By far, one of the coolest and most unique ways to see Chicago is on water.
 For more than 25 years the city has been running architecture cruises on the Chicago River, showcasing over 50 unique buildings and skyscrapers, explaining how Chicago became one of the largest cities in America in less than 100 years.
 The cruise takes you along different branches of the Chicago River and generally lasts about 1.5 hours.
 It’s a great way to spend a sunny afternoon – just don’t forget your sunglasses and sunscreen!

-2. Explore the Art Institute of Chicago
+2. Visit the Art Institute of Chicago

 3. Bike Along Lake Michigan